jrbergen/wapp-signal-relay/README.rst

 ------------

-.. warning:: **Apparently using WhatsApp APIs can get your phone number banned from the service.**
+.. warning:: **Apparently using WhatsApp APIs can get your phone number banned from the service.
+Project is halted until agreement with Whatsapp's terms and conditions is verified.**

- People have been `getting their phone numbers banned <https://news.ycombinator.com/item?id=18897705>`__ from WhatsApp registering their number with APIs like 'yowsup'.
+ People have been `getting their phone numbers banned <https://news.ycombinator.com/item?id=18897705>`__ from Whatsapp registering their number with APIs like 'yowsup'.
 See also `these takedowns <https://github.com/github/dmca/blob/332f1896902c4f5780a249c0be5a22b75a4d784e/2014/2014-02-12-WhatsApp.md>`__).

 ------------